EOSIO/spec-repo/eep-draft_enhanced_database.md

 ### Key transformations

-The set of primitives could provide a lexicographical ordering of uint8_t on the keys.
+The key-value store could provide a lexicographical ordering of uint8_t on the keys.
 The contract can create an ordering on top by transforming its keys.
 Example transforms:

 * uint?_t: Convert to big-endian